 We have incurred net losses in the past.
-In 2017 and 2018, we had a net loss of RMB184.7 million and RMB349.0 million, respectively.
-In 2019, we had a net profit of RMB190.1 million (US\$27.3 million).
-We had net cash provided by operating activities of RMB80.1 million, RMB8.6 million and RMB178.7 million (US\$25.7 million) in 2017, 2018 and 2019, respectively.
+In 2018, we had a net loss of RMB349.0 million.
+In 2019 and 2020, we had a net profit of RMB190.1 million and RMB168.7 million (US\$25.8 million), respectively.
+We had net cash provided by operating activities of RMB8.6 million, RMB178.7 million and RMB465.6 million (US\$71.4 million) in 2018, 2019 and 2020, respectively.
 We cannot assure you that we will be able to maintain net profits or positive cash flow from operating activities in the future.
 Our ability to maintain profitability depends in large part on our ability to increase sales of our products and services, increase cost efficiency and manage operating expenses.
 We intend to continue to increase our sales of products, improve gross margin, manage and further reduce our operating expenses as a proportion of our total revenues, but there can be no assurance that we will achieve this goal and maintain profitability in the future.